Tutay0913JP/Data_Science_Projects/HousingData_Analysis/README.md

 * car

 <!-- GETTING STARTED -->
-### Snapshot of Work
- Measure the relationship of multiple variables that can impact the homeless population and identify if  available public support (total number of available beds) can somehow show effectiveness when decreasing homelessness.

 ### Analysis Result
  Overall, the regression model shows unbiased because of the following:
  • Confidence Interval shows no values cross over zero thus indicates that this is not a bad model.